emqx/blog/en/202005/emqx-plug-in-persistence-series-3-emqx-redis-data-persistence.md

-## Introduction to EMQ X Data Persistence
+## Introduction to EMQX Data Persistence

 The main usage scenarios of data persistence include recording the client's online and offline status, subscribing topic information, message content and operations of sending message receipt after the message arrives to various databases such as Redis, MySQL, PostgreSQL, directing, Cassandra, AWS DynamoDB, which helps the external service query quickly or retaining the current running status in the service outage/client abnormal offline period, and restoring the previous status when the connection is restored.
 Persistence can also be used for the client proxy subscription.
 When the device client goes online, the persistence module directly loads the preset topic from the database and completes the proxy subscription, reduces the complexity of system design and reduces the communication cost of client subscription.

 Users can also implement similar functions by subscribing to related topics.
 However, these persistent supports built into the enterprise version are more efficient and reliable, which greatly reduce the developer's workload and improves system stability.

-> Data persistence is an important  EMQ X function and only supported in the Enterprise Version.
+> Data persistence is an important  EMQX function and only supported in the Enterprise Version.